-My eyes lit up as I was reading through the list of new benefits that would be offered by my employer back in 2019.
-Beginning the following year they would begin offering a Health Savings Account (HSA).
-At the time, I didn’t really know what that meant.
-What I did know was the personal finance community touted this as the holy grail of retirement accounts.
+My eyes lit up as I read through the list of new benefits my employer would offer in 2019.
+They would begin offering a Health Savings Account (HSA) the following year.
+At the time, I didn’t know what that meant.
+However, I did know that the personal finance community touted this as the holy grail of retirement accounts.

 What Is a Health Savings Account (HSA)?

 First, start by reviewing a Health Savings Account (HSA) definition.
 According to the IRS website:

 “A Health Savings Account (HSA) is a tax-exempt trust or custodial account you set up with a qualified HSA trustee to pay or reimburse certain medical expenses you incur.
 You must be an eligible individual to qualify for an HSA.”

 So what does this mean in plain English?
 The intended purpose of an HSA is to allow you to pay for medical expenses tax-free.
 An HSA allows you to invest money in stocks or other funds, similar to how you would invest money in a 401k or individual retirement account (IRA).
 That money is then available to use for qualified medical expenses.

 The tax benefits of an HSA are significant.
 When HSA dollars are used for qualified medical expenses, the tax benefits are better than a 401k or IRA.
 With a 401k or IRA, you have to choose if you’d prefer your dollars to be taxed upfront (Roth) or on the back end (Traditional).
 HSAs provide triple-tax benefits, which means you can invest in your HSA with pre-tax dollars, grow those dollars tax-free, and withdraw tax-free when used for qualified medical expenses.

 With an HSA, you can fund up to $7,750 (for a family filing jointly) or $3,850 (for an individual) in 2023.
 However, HSAs are usually only available with a higher deductible and lower premium insurance plans.